FAQs, Things you should know

 approach to safety.
 Our staff are CPR and First Aid trained so that they will respond appropriately should

 there be an anaphylactic reaction.
-Please be sure to complete a "REQUEST FOR
+Please be sure to provide details on your child's Medical Form at the time of registration.

 Please bring two (2) epipens and one (1) photo of your child to camp.
 Your child should keep an epipen on them at all times (in